peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Process
 **Description:** Continuing a conversation from a Turn uses:
-- Existing child Turn if it already references the active parent alternative (its alternatives’ `inputContext.parentAlternativeId` already matches)
+- Existing child Turn if it already `RESPONDS_TO` the active parent Alternative
-- Otherwise, create a new child Turn whose first alternative records `inputContext.parentAlternativeId` equal to the currently active parent alternative
+- Otherwise, create a new child Turn whose first Alternative `RESPONDS_TO` the currently active parent Alternative

 Multiple child Turns may exist targeting different parent alternatives.